Believe it or not, there is a rule for the order of adjectives in front of a noun.

 Again, some adjectives of age would be more appropriate with animate beings (young, elderly) than with inanimate beings (new, antique).
 Most will work with either.

-Exercise: His three friendly, small, heavy, round, happy, old puppies met us at the gate.
+Exercise: His three friendly, small, heavy, round, happy, young puppies met us at the gate.

 Color may be a specific color (blue, greenish) or a property of color (dark, transparent).
 If using both to describe a noun, the property precedes the actual color (light blue).

-Exercise: His three friendly, small, heavy, round, happy, old, gray-and-white puppies met us at the gate.
+Exercise: His three friendly, small, heavy, round, happy, young, brown-and-white puppies met us at the gate.

 (Colors combined with “and” are not usually hyphenated as multiple adjectives serving as one, unless included with another adjective, as in “red-and-white-striped shirt.”)